 My friend Linda, from Life on Summerhill, shared this cherry dump cake recipe with me while we were on a retreat in Florida together.
-In fact, she made it for our whole group so we could try it.
+It was delicious, and I knew I had to share the recipe with y'all.

-The possibilities for dump cake are endless, y'all.
-But there is something pretty special about this particular cherry pineapple dump cake.
+Since then, I've enjoyed switching it up, making peach dump cake, caramel apple dump cake, Crock Pot apple dump cake, and more.
+The possibilities for dump cake are endless, but there is something pretty special about this particular cherry pineapple dump cake.

 Did I say pineapple?
 Yes, I did, because not only does it have cherry in it, it also has crushed pineapple.